Sienci-Labs/Resources/atc/atc-assembly/atc-software.md

     ⚠️ **Caution:** Move slowly.
 Avoid crashing the **stud finder** or **spindle nose**.

-1. Assuming you start from the back left corner of the machine, you will be moving the spindle above the right-most tool holder.
+1. Assuming you **start from the back left corner** of the machine, you will be moving the spindle above the right-most tool holder.

-    Either manually jog, or:
+    Manually jog to the right, to the front and then down.
+You will be moving approximately:

-        1. Set your speed to rapid and enter 1140 into your XY travel distance box, then hit the X+ arrow to move right.
+    * 1140 mm to the right

-        2. Set your speed to normal, enter 20mm into your XY travel distance box, then hit the Y- arrow to move forward.
+    * 20 mm to the front

-        3. Keeping your speed at normal, enter 100 mm into your Z distance travel box, then hit the Z- button to move down.
+    * 100 mm down

-        **Note: These values are approximate, you will need to adjust especially if using a MK1 or early MK2**
+        **These values are approximate, you will need to adjust especially if using a MK1 or early MK2**

     The goal is to line up the sensor on ATC over the tool holder stud, triggering an LED to light up.
 Aim for 1-2mm above the stud, and centered on the stud.